mrsimpson/mds-core/README.md

 The included code represents what is currently up and running for Los Angeles as well as new features under development.
 Includes the following:

 - A current LADOT implementation of all MDS endpoints
-- Development versions of mds-audit, mds-policy, and mds-compliance
+- Development versions of mds-audit-api, mds-policy, and mds-compliance-api
 - MDS logging (mds-logger).

 ![Applications Overview](https://i.imgur.com/AGRubjE.png)